giantmagellan/WashStateHousingSales/notes/meeting.md

   - Should we use hard code or trust the commands to use when working on the data?
   - Is there any minimum requirements or expectations for the final project like references, graphs, etc.?
   - Based on analyzing the dataset, do we just create our own story in the data itself and leave it open to interpretation?

+## March 26, 2021
+- Clean Data
+  - Find out what columns need to be adjusted to be correct in case of any oddballs.
+  - Bedrooms is off with 33 bedrooms in one and 0 or blank in others
+  - Elmiminate Floors?